REOPEN YOUR PRIOR APPLICATION & GET ALL YOUR DISABILITY BENEFITS

 CAN YOU REOPEN A PRIOR APPLICATION?

 Reopening a prior application is sometimes possible in SSDI cases.
-It is not easy to reopen a prior application.
-However, if you let an old application lapse and did not appeal it within the proper time frame, then you may be able to reopen it.
-There are limits on reopening prior applications.
-But, it is a great tool for you and your case.
-Because if you reopen an old application, then it could get you more past due SSD benefits.
+However, it is not easy to reopen a prior application.
+If you let an old application lapse and did not appeal it within the proper time frame, then you may not be able to reopen it.
+Additionally, there are limits on reopening prior applications.

-Many people file an application for Social Security benefits more than once.
-Sometimes, people file an application and when they get a denial, they don’t appeal.
+Many people file an application for Social Security disability benefits multiple times.
+For example, some people file an application and when they get a denial, they don’t appeal.
 Usually, they don’t appeal because they think they are going to return to work.
-Likewise, people miss the 60 day time frame to file an appeal.
+Likewise, sometimes people simply miss the 60 day time frame to file an appeal.
 Then, the SSA tells them they need to file a new application.

 YOU CAN REOPEN AN OLD APPLICATION IF IT MEETS CERTAIN RULES

-If you have filed more than one application, then you may be able to reopen your old or first application.
-This is especially true if you have filed two or three times within a one or two year period.
-You have the right to ask for a “reopening” of your prior application.
+If you have filed two applications, then you may be able to reopen your first application.
+This is especially true if you have filed an application two or three times within a one or two year period.
+You have the right to ask for a “reopening” of your first or prior application.
 The law states that a prior application can be reopened for any reason within a 12 month period from the date of the initial denial.

 “An ALJ has the authority to reopen an initial, revised or reconsidered determination, or a hearing decision or revised hearing decision under title II or title XVI of the Social Security Act for any reason within 12 months from the date of the notice of the initial determination.”

 In order to reopen a prior application, you need to ask the ALJ to reopen it at your hearing.
 Additionally, you usually need a reason to request reopening.
 It could be a simple reason, such as you didn’t file an appeal within 60 days because you were in the hospital.
-Or, perhaps you did not receive your denial in the mail because you moved.
-You may have a mental illness that prevents you from understanding your rights.
+Or, perhaps you did not receive your denial in the mail because you changed your address.
+Or, you may have a mental illness that prevents you from understanding your appeal rights.
 Likewise, you may have been trying to gather all of your medical records before filing your appeal.

 YOU MUST HAVE A REASON TO REOPEN A PRIOR APPLICATION

 If you have questions about how to reopen an old application, then you should contact our office.
-The attorneys at our law firm can explain how to reopen your prior application.
-For instance, we can determine if we can reopen your prior applications.
+The attorneys at our law firm can explain if you are eligible to reopen your prior application.
+For instance, we can look at your claim and determine if we can reopen your prior applications.
 We consider it our job to win benefits on your current application.
-At the same time, we will attempt to reopen any past applications for your benefit.
-We have years of hearing experience winning SSD benefits for our clients.
+At the same time, we will attempt to reopen any past applications to increase your SSDI benefits.
+We will use our years of hearing experience to win all of your SSD benefits.

 SSA’S REQUIREMENTS FOR REOPENING AN APPLICATION

-The following are required before a determination or decision may be reopened:
+The following elements are required before a determination or decision may be reopened:

 TWO FORMS OF SOCIAL SECURITY BENEFITS

-There are two forms of benefits for which you can file an application: Social Security Disability benefits and Supplemental Security Income benefits.
-You can file an application online at the Social Security’s website.
-Below, you can find an explanation as to each type of benefit you can apply for:
+There are two forms of benefits for which you can file an application: Social Security Disability Insurance benefits and Supplemental Security Income benefits.
+You can file an application on the Social Security’s website.
+Below, find an explanation as to each type of benefit you can apply for:

 Social Security Disability Insurance (SSDI):

-SSDI benefits are for those who have worked and can no longer work at any job due to a medical condition.
-The amount of money you will receive from SSDI benefits every month is based on how much Social Security tax you have paid during your work history.
+SSDI benefits are for those who have worked and can no longer work at any job due to a severe medical condition.
+The amount of money you will receive from SSDI benefits every month is based on the Social Security taxes you have paid during your work history.

-To qualify for SSDI, you must have earned enough “work credits” to qualify.
+To qualify for SSDI benefits, you must have enough “work credits.”
 A work credit is an amount of taxable income.
 You can earn up to 4 work credits per year.
-The amount of work credits you will need will depend on how old you are when you apply.
-If you haven’t earned enough work credits for your age at the time you apply, you can only file for Supplemental Security Income benefits.
+The amount of work credits you need will depend on how old you are when you apply.
+If you haven’t earned enough work credits for your age at the time you apply, then you can only file for Supplemental Security Income benefits.

 Supplemental Security Income (SSI):